mithun0524/Ai_Trading_Bot/README.md

-# 🚀 UNIFIED AI TRADING PLATFORM
+# 🚀 Apex AI Trading Platform

 A comprehensive AI-powered trading platform that integrates all your trading needs into one unified system.